Bowlero and Skillz bring mobile esports to bowling centers

 Skillz is announcing that it will provide mobile esports to Bowlero’s 300 bowling centers as a way to keep fans engaged through digital competition.

-San Francisco-based Skillz has built a platform that adds competitive multiplayer to mobile games, and it now has more than 20,000 game developers and Skillz-based games are played by 30 million people.
+The San Francisco-based Skillz has built a platform that adds competitive multiplayer to mobile games, and it now has more than 20,000 game developers, and it says more than 30 million people play Skillz-based games.
 Skillz has shown that competitive gaming helps keep players engaged and playing the game longer, and it helps game makers better monetize their content.

 Esports monetization is expected to reach $3 billion by 2022, according to a report from Goldman Sachs.
 Skillz provides game makers with an additional monetization solution beyond legacy models like ads and in-game purchases, while better aligning the game maker revenue model with the player experience to drive greater business outcomes.